cdixi001/ucr-cs100/textbook/tools/bash/iopiping/README.md

 ```
 sed 's/word1/word2/g' < file1 > file2
 ```
-Places contents of `file1` in `file2` with all instances of `word1` replaced with `word2`. `file1` does not change.
-Talk about importance of sed command + link to sed tutorial.
+Places contents of `file1` in `file2` with all instances of `word1` replaced with `word2`.
+`file1` does not change.
+`sed` is a particularly interesting and important command for searching and replacing.
+It has many features which you can read about [here] (LINK HERE).

 ```
 ls -lR | grep .cpp | vim -
 ```
-This command looks recursively through the current directory and finds any .cpp files.
-The files and their information will then be presented on vim rather than stdout.
+This command looks recursively through the current directory and displays only the lines that contain "cpp" in vim (instead of the screen).
+The `-` is a `vim` parameter that tells `vim` that the file to edit is read from `stdin`.
 The `grep .cpp` portion of the code may be modified for any string in file names.

 ```
 ps | grep problemprocess | grep -v grep | awk '(print $2)' | xargs kill